klee-eng/klee-eng.github.io/_projects/FoodTools/index.md

 ## Electrical Boards

 As a Design Engineer, I also had the opportunity to wire electrical boards for various machines.
-During this process, I gained experience designing PLC boards that combined high- and low-voltage components and practiced interpreting detailed electrical diagrams.
+During this process, I gained experience working with PLC boards that combined high- and low-voltage components and practiced interpreting detailed electrical diagrams.
 This work allowed me to build on the mechatronics experience I developed during my undergraduate studies and continue developing the skills I aim to expand in graduate studies.

 <div style="display: flex; gap: 10px;">
   <img src="/images-foodtools/ftElecBoard.jpg" height="auto" width="75%" alt="Hub1">